Cat Poop: A Comprehensive Guide

 As a cat parent, cleaning out the litter box may not be one of your favorite activities (if it is, we have plenty of litter boxes for you here!)
 But did you know that checking cat poop to ensure it's a normal color and shape is one of the most important things you can do to keep your feline friend healthy?

 Most cats poop at least once a day, and cat stool is a great indicator of your kitty's state of health.
-It can tell you if she's experiencing a blockage or an underlying illness, or if her cat food isn't agreeing with her.
+It can tell you if they're experiencing a blockage or an underlying illness, or if their cat food isn't agreeing with them.

-By familiarizing yourself with what "good poop" looks like, you can ensure that you're equipped to recognize when her stool doesn't seem normal.
+By familiarizing yourself with what "good poop" looks like, you can ensure that you're equipped to recognize when your cat's stool doesn't seem normal.

 Healthy vs. Unhealthy Cat Poop: What to Look For